MarcusWentz/eulerswap-parameters/README.md

 ![Project Banner](https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/eulerswap_pool_parameters.png?raw=true)

 ## What should we set Eulerswap liquidity parameters to?
-We provide a method for selecting parameters by studying the oldest AMM stablecoin pools on Uniswap to answer this question and focus on the biggest stablecoins: USDC, USDT, DAI.
+We provide a method for selecting parameters by studying the oldest AMM stablecoin pools on Uniswap to answer this question and focus on the biggest stablecoins for Euler: USDC, USDT, DAI.

 ## Description